 I won't bury the lede, this was not a good year for us here at the Carman Brook Farm, and from conversations with other local producers, the industry at large.
-The sure-fire way to gauge a successful season generally is in overall syrup produced, but there is a bit more nuance required in the evaluation, which I will explain.
-The official numbers won't be tallied until mid-summer for the state, and possibly later on for the maple producing portion of the country, but I do have our farm's final statistics.
+The surefire way to gauge a successful season generally is in overall syrup produced, but there is a bit more nuance required in the evaluation, which I will explain.
+The official numbers won't be tallied until mid-summer for the state, and possibly later on for the maple-producing portion of the country, but I do have our farm's final statistics.

-As I stated, we fell way short this year, thanks mother nature!
+As I stated, we fell way short this year, thanks to mother nature!
 At only 62% of 2020's crop, 2021 is not going to be a bumper year with 4,663 gallons produced.
 I averaged the totals over the past five years, 2016-2020, and accounted for an average of 7,377 gallons of syrup, putting us at 63% of our 5-year average.
 It should be noted, that in 2016 we had 12,500 taps, and today we are hovering around 13,000.
 Per the United States Department of Agriculture (USDA), the average yield per tap is about 0.20 to 0.35 gallons of finished syrup.

-The strangest part of the 2021 season were the number of actual days we evaporated syrup, only 18!
-I had to go all the way back to 2012 to find something comparable, where we only had 17 days of production.
+The strangest part of the 2021 season was the number of actual days we evaporated syrup, only 18!
+I had to go back to 2012 to find something comparable, where we only had 17 days of production.
 For those of you who signed up for our Sugarmaker Series, you might remember how tough it was to try and lock down a date and time to do a video series while we boiled.
 I hope this provides some context, the lack of days with actual production occurring was stunning.
 If you reference the chart above, the length of season was just shy of typical, at 35 days, but the days boiled reveal the true story.
-Our first boil was March 3rd, and we ended on Easter Sunday, April 4th.
+Our first boil was on March 3rd, and we ended on Easter Sunday, April 4th.
 In comparison, 2020 was 41 days long, but with 32 days of actual production.
 I think it should also be noted that 2021 is on record for the 5th warmest winter.

 Season Overview and Quality

 While it's obvious that the season was indeed shorter this year, again, that doesn't paint the whole picture.
-It would be normal to think that with overall production reduced, that this shortfall was distributed uniformly among the different grades of syrup evenly.
+It would be normal to think that with overall production reduced, this shortfall was distributed uniformly among the different grades of the syrup evenly.
 Unfortunately, and supported by our experience and other anecdotal evidence, the region as a whole produced almost zero Golden Delicate Syrup.
-Typically, the season begins with the lightest syrup, and progresses darker as time goes on and temperature warms.
+Typically, the season begins with the lightest syrup and progresses darker as time goes on and the temperature warms.
 As I mentioned, Golden Delicate production seems to be low state-wide, the same was true for us, we didn't produce any whatsoever, we started making Amber Rich Taste and went from there.
 Additionally, our Very Dark Strong Taste syrup produced at the end of the season was comparably lower than average.

-To end on a positive note, the syrup we did produce was some of the best tasting we've ever made.
+To end on a positive note, the syrup we did produce was some of the best tastings we've ever made.
 We still have some barrels of Very Dark Strong Taste from the 2020 season to bolster our reserves.
 So those of you who love your dark syrup, you have nothing to worry about.
-We're actively searching for local producers who share a similar terroir to ours, who also have available barrels of Golden Delicate syrup to keep our customers stocked up!
-We'll keep you posted, and hope that this blog provides some insight to the 2021 season for our valued customers!
+We're actively searching for local producers who share a similar terroir to ours, and who also have available barrels of Golden Delicate syrup to keep our customers stocked up!
+We'll keep you posted, and hope that this blog provides some insight into the 2021 season for our valued customers!